Dunbrody Famine Ship

 The Great Famine:

-It has been estimated that approximately one million died during the famine.
-By 1852 another million and a half people had emigrated, mostly to North America.
+By 1852, another million and a half had emigrated, mostly to North America.

 The town of New Ross was founded in 1207 by the Norman Knight William Marshal, Earl of Pembroke and Lord of Leinster.

 He founded the town to be the Norman gateway to Ireland and the only inland seaport on the island.

 New Ross soon became very prosperous and remained a major port right through to the time of the Great Famine and into the 20th Century.

 The John F. Kennedy Connection: